 - Try not to use sensationalised language such as “suffers from”, “is a victim of” or “is afflicted with a mental illness.”
 Instead, use more ordinary expressions such as “lives with mental illness” or “has a mental illness”

 - Don’t say “he is mentally ill.”
 Instead, say “he lives with a mental illness.”

 - Try not to define someone by their diagnosis by saying for example: “She is an anorexic.”
 Choose instead to separate the person from their illness by saying “She has experienced anorexia”

 - Rather than calling someone an addict, you could acknowledge that they have substance use/abuse issues without labelling them.

 - When addressing the subject of suicide, remember that suicide is not a crime.
 Common terms such as ‘committed suicide ‘or ‘failed attempt at suicide’ place blame and can seem accusatory.
 Try instead to use less sensationalised language.

 Remember – language is powerful.
 Whilst these changes in the words we use may seem small, they serve to lessen the stigma and sensationalism surrounding mental illness.
 Being more mindful of the language we use when addressing and describing mental illness goes a long way to break down stereotypes and promote a more aware and informed community.

-CHESS Connect provide a range of services through the NDIS and our Health Workplace supports that help people living with mental illness and psychosocial disability.
-Contact us today for more information
+CHESS Connect provide a range of services through the NDIS and our Workplace Wellbeing supports that help people living with mental illness and psychosocial disability.
+Contact us today for more information.